vnetman/udp-broadcast-relay-redux/usage-notes/pfsense-config/README.md

 ## Configuring *udp-broadcast-relay-redux* for pfSense 2.4

 **Note.
-This is written from the perspective of a Linux user.  if you're already a BSD user then you'll already know much of this.
+This is written from the perspective of a Linux user.
+If you're already a BSD user then you'll already know much of this.
 Skip to the "Configuring the router section".**

 Although make is installed on [pfSense][], very sensibly, gcc is not.
 And you shouldn't even think of installing gcc on your router!
 So a build machine is